worst-developer/intl-task/README.md

 # intl-task

+# on branch [finished-task](https://github.com/yarossia/intl-task/tree/finished-task) task is completed but after provided time for task overed

 To run back-end server u need - ```yarn dev-server``` you can start the server, before you need to install dependencies. </br>

 Time was limited so what is ready: project boilerplate with typescript validation and koa as main library for back-end,